How To Help a Newly Adopted Cat Feel At Home June 05 2020, 3 Comments

 Don't try to rush things.
 As exciting as it is for you to have a new best friend (and a new cuddle companion), all the new sights, smells, and sounds can be intimidating and often frightening for newly adopted cats.
 All cats are different, of course, but you should let the kitty set the pace!
 When you bring them home, release them into their private kitty room you've already set up.

 Just sit quietly and watch the cat as they explore their new environment and don't try to cuddle or hug them if they're not feeling lovey-dovey.
 Watch them for signs of anxiety or fear, such as a lashing tail, wide pupils, and flat ears.
 If they're exhibiting any of these, try backing off for a bit and give your cat some space to chill before trying again.
+You can offer them a shirt or towel with your scent on it so they can adapt to your new smell in the meantime.

 3. Encourage bonding through treats and toys

 Toys are another wonderful way to not only bond with your new cat but also help with stress relief.
-You might have to try a few toys to see what your new cat's preferences are; we all know that like humans, cats can be notoriously picky!
+You might have to try a few toys to see what your new cat's preferences are; we all know that, like humans, cats can be notoriously picky!

 If your new kitty seems to like things that "fly" or flutter, try a feather wand or teaser toy to entice them to play.
 A cat that seems to like to kick and bite would benefit from a kicker toy so they can grab ahold and bunny kick away!